thfalan/pst-whitepaper/token/platform-mechanics/README.md

 **4. The Business Hook**

-By automating revenue capture and aligning incentives through [ALAR ](<../../README (2).md#automated-liquidity-assurance-reserve-alar>)and the Performance‑Linked Stake, PST redefines asset financing.
+By automating revenue capture and aligning incentives through [ALAR ](<../../README (2).md#automated-liquidity-assurance-reserve-alar>)and the Performance‑Linked Stake, Royalty Token redefines asset financing.
 It replaces traditional, opaque financing models with a fully transparent, decentralized process that ensures robust yield—even in volatile market conditions—while offering liquidity and ease of exit on decentralized exchanges.

 The next sequence diagram shows this behaviour:&#x20;